-Example 11.4 (Continuous quantitative data) These (quantitative) variables are continuous (that is, they record continuous quantitative data):
+Example 11.4 (Continuous quantitative data) These quantitative variables are continuous:

-- The weight of 6-year-old Australian children.
-Values exist between any two given values of weight, by measuring to more decimal places of a kilogram; we would usually quote weight to the nearest kilogram
+- The weight of 6-year-old Fijian children.
+Values exist between any two given values of weight, by measuring to more decimal places of a kilogram.
+However, weights are usually reported to the nearest kilogram.

-- The energy consumption of houses in a given city.
-Values exist between any two given values of energy consumption, by measuring to more and more decimal places of a kiloWatt-hour (kWh); we would usually quote to the nearest kWh.
+- The energy consumption of houses in London.
+Values exist between any two given values of energy consumption, by measuring to more and more decimal places of a kiloWatt-hour (kWh).
+Consumption would usually be given to the nearest kWh.

 - The time spent in front of a computer each day for employees in a given industry.
-Values exist between any two given times, by measuring to more decimal places of a second; we would usually quote the times to (say) the nearest minute, or the nearest 15 minutes.
+Values exist between any two given times, by measuring to more decimal places of a second.
+The values may be reported to the nearest minute, or the nearest 15 minutes.

 Definition 11.4 (Qualitative data) Qualitative data is not mathematically numerical data: it consists of categories or labels.

 The categories of a qualitative variable are called the levels or the values of the variable.